sidequest-302/unity-fps-pathfinding-subsystem/README.md

 # Architectural Portfolio: Dynamic AI Navigation & Pathfinding Subsystem

 Welcome!
-This repository is a small technical showcase of a decoupled, performance-focused AI navigation subsystem pulled from an ongoing 3D First-Person Shooter project I'm building in Unity (C#).
+This repository is a small technical showcase of an early build decoupled, performance-focused AI navigation subsystem pulled from an ongoing 3D First-Person Shooter project I'm building in Unity (C#).

 Instead of leaning entirely on built-in engine solutions, this framework experiments with a custom spatial data layout, load-balanced algorithmic pathfinding, and state-driven entity physics to handle real-time enemy behaviors.